-- (i) Drilling Pits, Workover Pits.
+(i) Drilling Pits, Workover Pits.
 Each drilling pit or workover pit shall contain, at a minimum, a single liner appropriate for conditions at the site.
 The liner shall be designed, constructed, and maintained so as to prevent the contamination of fresh waters, and protect public health and the environment.
-Pits used to vent or flare gas during drilling or workover operations that are designed to allow liquids to drain to a separate pit do not require a liner. - (ii) Disposal or Storage Pits.
+Pits used to vent or flare gas during drilling or workover operations that are designed to allow liquids to drain to a separate pit do not require a liner.

+(ii) Disposal or Storage Pits.
 Each disposal pit (including, but not limited to, any separator pit, tank drain pit, evaporation pit, blowdown pit used in production activities, pipeline drip pit, or production pit) and each storage pit (including any brine pit, salt water pit, fluid storage pit for an LPG system, or production pit) shall contain, at a minimum, a primary and a secondary liner appropriate to the conditions at the site.
-Liners shall be designed, constructed, and maintained so as to prevent the contamination of fresh waters, and protect public health and the environment. - (iii) Alternative Liner Media.
-The division may approve liners that are not constructed in accordance with division guidelines only if the operator demonstrates to the division's satisfaction that the alternative liner protects fresh water, public health, and the environment as effectively as those prescribed in division guidelines. - (c) Leak Detection.
+Liners shall be designed, constructed, and maintained so as to prevent the contamination of fresh waters, and protect public health and the environment.

+(iii) Alternative Liner Media.
+The division may approve liners that are not constructed in accordance with division guidelines only if the operator demonstrates to the division's satisfaction that the alternative liner protects fresh water, public health, and the environment as effectively as those prescribed in division guidelines.

+(c) Leak Detection.
 A leak detection system shall be installed between the primary and secondary liner in each disposal or storage pit.
 The leak detection system shall be designed, installed, and operated so as to prevent the contamination of fresh waters, and protect public health and the environment.
-The operator shall notify the division at least twenty-four hours prior to installation of the primary liner so a division representative may inspect the leak detection system before it is covered. - (d) Drilling and Workover Pits.
-Each drilling or workover pit shall be of an adequate size to assure that a supply of mud-laden fluid is available and sufficient to confine oil, natural gas, or water within its native strata.
-Hydrocarbon-based drilling fluids shall be contained in tanks made of steel or other division approved material. - (e) Disposal or Storage Pits.
-Liquids with greater than two-tenths of one percent free hydrocarbon shall not be discharged to a pit.
-Spray evaporation systems shall be operated such that all spray-borne solids remain within the perimeter of the pond's lined portion. - (f) Fencing and Netting.
-All pits shall be fenced or enclosed to prevent access by livestock or wildlife.
+The operator shall notify the division at least twenty-four hours prior to installation of the primary liner so a division representative may inspect the leak detection system before it is covered.

+(d) Drilling and Workover Pits.
+Each drilling or workover pit shall be of an adequate size to assure that a supply of mud-laden-fluid is available and sufficient to confine oil, natural gas, or water within its native strata.
+Hydrocarbon-based drilling fluids shall be contained in tanks made of steel or other division-approved material.

+(e) Disposal or Storage Pits.
+Liquids with greater than two tenths of one percent free hydrocarbon shall not be discharged to a pit.
+No measurable or visible layer of oil may be allowed to accumulate or remain anywhere on the surface of any pit.
+Spray evaporation systems shall be operated such that all spray-borne suspended or dissolved solids remain within the perimeter of the pond's lined portion.

+(f) Fencing and Netting.
+All pits shall be fenced or enclosed to prevent access by livestock-or wildlife, and fences shall be maintained in good repair.
 Active drilling or workover pits may have a portion of the pit unfenced to facilitate operations.
+In issuing a permit, the division may impose additional fencing requirements for protection of wildlife in particular areas.
 All tanks exceeding 16 feet in diameter, exposed pits, and ponds shall be screened, netted, covered, or otherwise rendered non-hazardous to migratory birds.
-Drilling and workover pits are exempt from the netting requirement during drilling or workover operations if the pits are kept reasonably free of oil.
-Upon written application, the division may grant an exception to screening, netting, or covering requirements upon a showing that an alternative method will adequately protect migratory birds or that the tank or pit is not hazardous to migratory birds.
+Drilling and workover pits are exempt from the netting requirement during drilling or workover operations if the pits are kept reasonably free of oil., provided that immediately after cessation of these operations, the division may grant an exception to screening, netting, or covering requirements upon a showing that an alternative method will adequately protect migratory birds or that the tank or pit is not hazardous to migratory birds.